marjanechoua/cognitive-research-hub/README.md

 * Number of papers
 * Number of concepts
 * Concept relationships
-* Paper connections
+* Paper-concept connections
 * Recent papers
 * Recent concepts

 ### Dark Mode

-The interface supports a dark visual theme with a research-focused, minimal UI.
+The interface uses a dark, minimal visual theme designed around a research-focused workspace.

-### Local Persistence
+### Persistent Cloud Storage

-Research data is currently stored in the browser using `localStorage`.
+Research data is stored using **Supabase** as the backend/database layer.

 This means:

-* Data survives page reloads
+* Data persists across sessions
-* Papers and concepts remain available between sessions
+* Papers and concepts are stored in a persistent database
+* Paper-concept relationships are stored separately
-* Relationships are persisted
+* Concept relationships are persisted
-* No backend database is currently required

-> **Note:** Because the current version uses browser `localStorage`, data is tied to the browser/device being used.
-Clearing browser storage or using private browsing can remove the stored data.
+* Research data is no longer limited to a single browser or device
+* The application can be extended toward authentication and multi-device synchronization

 ---